FreddyKS/Parallel-API-Request-Tester/README.md

 NOTE : API rate limit error may varies, some are null, some returns 429 Too Many Requests, google drive returns 403 forbidden kindof.

 Author : FreddyKSoe76712@gmail.com

+<b>WARNING : BY USING THIS TOOL, YOU AGREED NOT TO BE INVOLVED IN DOS ATTACK.
+DOS ATTACK IS ILLEGAL AND CAN CAUSE YOU SERIOUS TROUBLE</b>